 Create an AS2 Agreement in Azure BizTalk Services

-This topic provides instructions on creating an agreement to exchange messages between trading partners using the AS2 protocol.
+This topic lists the steps to create an agreement to exchange messages between trading partners using the AS2 protocol.

 AS2 non-EDI messaging